 Research and development costs related to developing and testing new products are expensed as incurred and included in SG&A expense.
-Research and development costs were \$0.1 million and \$0.5 million for the years ended December 31, 2023 and 2022, respectively.
+Research and development costs were less than \$0.1 million and \$0.1 million for the years ended December 31, 2024 and 2023, respectively.